godot-escoria/escoria-demo-game/docs/api/ESCBackground.md

 ```

 Manage inputs reaching the Area2D and emit the events to the input manager
-TODO: Don't change private variables here, use an event for BUTTON_WHEEL

 #### Parameters
 - _viewport: (not used)